CyberHoward/TerraAssetManager/README.md

 # Anchor + Mirror yield optimizer bot

 > :attention: You will need to **use your private key** to let the bot create and sign transactions.
-Make shure your firewalls are configured accordingly.
+Make shure your firewall is configured accordingly and your device is properly secured.
 > **I decline all responsibility if you lose any money**.
 Using this bot is not riskless due to faulty configuration/bugs.

 This bot prevents Anchor liquidations while also using excess aUST and UST to apply a delta-neutral farming strategy on Mirror.